FieldCamp

 payment failed logic

-2. Both you and the client receive email notifications immediately.
+3. Both you and the client receive an immediate email notification with the failure reason.

 What the Client Receives